 Story of the Fiber Arts Festival

-Free demonstrations and hands-on activities have always been a strong focus of the Festival.
-We want to learn from each other and give artists a space to share our knowledge and recruit new friends to our crafting community.
+Free demonstrations and hands-on activities are a strong focus of the Festival.
+We want to learn from each other, give artists a space to share our knowledge, and recruit new friends to our crafting community.
 Classes on special topics were offered for a fee.

 In 2011, the Festival moved to Rheault Farm in Fargo, under the auspices of the Fargo Park District.
 Many activities took place outdoors, and amazingly, the weather was good for all 7 years we were there!